Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-4-Sovereign-Call-MSGraph/README.md

 - Developers who wish to gain good familiarity of programming for Microsoft Graph are advised to go through the [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A) recorded session.

-### Step 1: Register the sample with your Azure AD tenant
+### Step 1: Register the sample with your Microsoft Entra tenant

 You first need to [register](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/tree/master/1-WebApp-OIDC/1-4-Sovereign#step-2-register-the-sample-with-your-azure-ad-tenant) your app as described in [Web app signing-in users in Sovereign](hhttps://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/tree/master/1-WebApp-OIDC/1-4-Sovereign#scenario)